 I’ve published two helpful eBooks (above) with comprehensive listings of print and online targets for your travel stories.

-Besides having detailed advice about how to go about pitching travel stories to different markets, the magazine and website lists included in these eBooks will save you dozens of hours of time.
+Besides having detailed advice about how to pitch travel stories to different markets, the magazine and website lists included in these eBooks will save you hundreds of hours of time.
 You can use them as a foundation for your own lists.
 Click on the images above or on this link to learn more.

 I compose my query letters only after I have a solid distribution list of magazines.
 Pitching travel stories to editors is more successful when you find interesting, obscure facts about your destinations.